 Visiting Pozas Azules de Atzala is the perfect day trip from Taxco.
 Not only is it a great attraction, but it’s also cheap and easy to get to from Taxco.

-Step 1: Get to the collectivo stop outside Coppel Plateros on the main road in Taxco.
-Quite a few collectivos stop there but find the Pozas Azules sign (pictured below).
-Plus, ‘Pozas Azules’ is also painted on the road in the bay at the collectivo stop, so should be easy to find.
+Step 1: Get to the colectivo stop outside Coppel Plateros on the main road in Taxco.
+Quite a few colectivos stop there but find the Pozas Azules sign (pictured below).
+Plus, ‘Pozas Azules’ is also painted on the road in the bay at the colectivo stop, so should be easy to find.

-Step 2: Take a collectivo to the pools.
+Step 2: Take a colectivo to the pools.
 The cost is 27 pesos per person, each way and the drive takes around 45 minutes.
-To avoid travel sickness from the bumpy roads, sit as close to the front of the collectivo as possible.
+To avoid travel sickness from the bumpy roads, sit as close to the front of the colectivo as possible.
+The colectivos run around every half hour, but they will wait until they’re full.
+So sometimes this means waiting a bit longer.

-Step 2b: Currently, due to COVID, the collectivo stops outside the village of Atzala for disinfecting.
+Step 2b: Due to the pandemic, the colectivo currently stops outside the village of Atzala for disinfecting.
 Everyone has to get out and the bus is sprayed with disinfectant inside.
 Then, you’ll get back in and continue to the pools.

 Step 3: You’ll be dropped off at the top of a path to the pools.
 You’ll need to walk down to the entrance.